akshayw1/Travel-Itinerary/README.md

 <p><a target="_blank" href="https://app.eraser.io/workspace/ITHfX2CmBRfVZimKKniY" id="edit-in-eraser-github-link"><img alt="Edit in Eraser" src="https://firebasestorage.googleapis.com/v0/b/second-petal-295822.appspot.com/o/images%2Fgithub%2FOpen%20in%20Eraser.svg?alt=media&amp;token=968381c8-a7e7-472a-8ed6-4a6626da5501"></a></p>

-# Travel Planner AI - Gateway to Seamless Smart Travel Plan
+# WanderAtlan - Gateway to Seamless Smart Travel Plan
-Welcome to Travel Planner AI, your ultimate travel companion designed to simplify the process of planning your next adventure.
+Welcome to WanderAtlan, your ultimate travel companion designed to simplify the process of planning your next adventure.
-Whether you're dreaming of a weekend getaway or a month-long expedition, Travel Planner AI is here to help you meticulously craft your next travel itinerary.
+Whether you're dreaming of a weekend getaway or a month-long expedition, WanderAtlan is here to help you meticulously craft your next travel itinerary.

 ## Overview
-Travel Planner AI is a Software as a Service (SaaS) product that leverages cutting-edge technologies to streamline the travel planning process.
+WanderAtlan is a Software as a Service (SaaS) product that leverages cutting-edge technologies to streamline the travel planning process.
 By simply providing a prompt such as "2 days trip to London with budget $1000," our AI-powered tool generates comprehensive travel plans tailored to your preferences.

 ![image](https://github.com/hardikverma22/travel-planner-ai/assets/26103679/de21a51b-6d95-427c-a00a-b919dd09c56e "")